MaxAtoms/Raspi-Control/README.md

 ```

 You should now be able to access the control panel via
-another computer on the network
+another computer on the network:
 ```
 IPoftheRaspberry:2000
 ```